SALTED-Project/LD-Xplorer/README.md

 create your file and name it config.json
 ```

-**Note:** If you are working with your own context broker which doesn't use Keycloak, you can simply omit these properties from the config file and set the property *token_handling* to **false**.
+**Notes regarding config:** If you are working with your own context broker which doesn't use Keycloak, you can simply omit these properties from the config file and set the property *token_handling* to **false**.
+The *test type* property is used for the "get random entity" button (so it's currently not actually random).
+The property *frontend_content_path* has to be relative to location of package.json.
+As long as you don't change the paths from the default, you can leave it as it is in the dummy config.
+You may experience strange errors ("Forbidden") if you change it to a path that goes beyond the root location (location of package.json).

 run app in development mode (i.e. changes in backend code trigger re-load of app):
 ```sh